lud/CRM-Connectors/_Docs/PackageDocumentation.md

     * the `CustomizationManager` :  this class is dedicated to any specific treatment implementation required by the current integration, and the standard / default treatments easing the input / output manipulations.

-      For instance, we'll find here *eligibility methods* (for example, a string with letters cannot be a phone number ; it's relevant not to call the external API to search entries by phone number with such string), *pre-treatments* (for example, remove all the space from an input phone number, or format it as it's stored in the external database), *post-treatments* (most relevant item of a returned list, as opened tickets for example), etc.
+      *For instance*, we'll find here *eligibility methods* (for example, a string with letters cannot be a phone number ; it's relevant not to call the external API to search entries by phone number with such string), *pre-treatments* (for example, remove all the space from an input phone number, or format it as it's stored in the external database), *post-treatments* (most relevant item of a returned list, as opened tickets for example), etc.

     Those sub-modules benefit of the helper instances of the parent module, as the configuration manager, the logs manager, ...